RemyBlr/dai-pw-4-bleuer-graf-lopez-sottile/README.md

 We were 4 students (Bleuer Rémy, Graf Calvin, Lopez Esteban, Sottile Alan) for this practical work.
 We decided to split the work in 2 parts.
 The first part was to create the API based on [this practical work](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/21-http-and-curl), Calvin and Rémy worked on it.
-The second part was to setup the virtual machine and .... based on [this practical work](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/22-web-infrastructures) , Alan and Esteban worked on this part.
+The second part was to setup the virtual machine and configure the docker created with the api to connect to the Traefik proxy so it can be accessed from the internet, based on
+[this practical work](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/22-web-infrastructures)
+, Alan and Esteban worked on this part.

+---
 ## Getting Started
 These instructions will help you set up and run the Java web application on your local machine.